linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 02 Banking retail and corporate.md

 Anousha Sakoui and Nicole Bullock

-Global syndicated lending totals  $1,150bn so far this year, down 51 per cent on the same period last year, making it the lowest amount at this stage of the year since 1996, says Dealoric.
-Global investment grade loans so far this year at$ 886bn stand at less than a third of their $3,000bn peak reached in the full year 2007.
-Leveraged loans have staged a bigger collapse – so far this year $256bn has been issued globally, against a full year peak of 1,800bn in 2007.
+Global syndicated lending totals  \$1,150bn so far this year, down 51 per cent on the same period last year, making it the lowest amount at this stage of the year since 1996, says Dealoric.
+Global investment grade loans so far this year at\$ 886bn stand at less than a third of their \$3,000bn peak reached in the full year 2007.
+Leveraged loans have staged a bigger collapse – so far this year \$256bn has been issued globally, against a full year peak of 1,800bn in 2007.

 The return of M&A activity could start a fire under the syndicated loan market.